Towards a Taxonomy of Software Log Smells: Study Design

 \subsubsection{Paper Selection}

-\textbf{Information sources.} We conducted the survey using Google Scholar.
+\textbf{Information sources.} We carried out the survey by searching Google Scholar, Scopus, the ACM Digital Library, and IEEE Xplore.

 \textbf{Eligibility criteria}.
+The inclusion criteria are denoted as (I) and exclusion criteria as (E).
+We included peer-reviewed papers written in English (I1), published in 2000 or later (I2), and related to software logging (I3).
+Because our study is qualitative and aims to capture as many logging issues as possible, we did not impose additional quality criteria such as publication venue or research methodology.

-Table~\ref{tab:selection_criteria} presents the eligibility criteria applied in this work.
-We included peer-reviewed papers written in English related to software logging.
-Additionally, we required the papers to be published in 2000 or after, as we considered papers published before that too old and outdated.
-We also excluded papers which had an extension paper among the other included papers and kept only the most recently published version of a paper.
-Finally, papers that did not describe any kind of issues related to software logging were excluded.
+We excluded papers that had an extension paper among the other included papers and kept only the most recently published version of a paper (E1).
+Finally, papers that did not describe any kind of issues related to software logging were excluded (E2).

+\textbf{Search strategy.} Table~\ref{tab:search_strings} lists the search strings and the number of results reported by each database.
+We did not snowball the results as the goal of the study was not to conduct an SLR but to investigate log smells.
+Extremely general search terms resulting in millions of search results, such as ``quality of log'' and ``software log issue'', were excluded.
+In such cases, the term ‘log’ often did not refer to software, but could instead denote something entirely different, such as a forest log or a record produced by a non-software process (e.g., oil drilling).

-\textbf{Search strategy.} Table~\ref{tab:search_strings} presents the search strings and the number of search results Google Scholar (GS) reported for them.
-As some of the search strings resulted in hundreds of results, it was not possible to systematically list and assess all of them.
-In such cases, the first author (who conducted the review) listed the results from the first five pages of GS's results, i.e., 50 results, and browsed through the remaining pages.
+Because some queries returned thousands of Google Scholar (GS) results, it was not feasible to list and assess them all.
+In such cases, Author 1 (who conducted the review) recorded the first five pages ($\approx$50 results) and browsed through the first 20 pages ($\approx$200 results).
 This explains the large difference between the number of results (\# Results) and the number of papers included (\# Included) for some queries.
-In case a paper title and abstract looked relevant, the paper was properly assessed (full paper reading).
-We did not snowball the results as the goal of the study was not to conduct an SLR but to investigate log smells.

-Extremely general search terms resulting in millions of search results, such as ``quality of log'' and ``software log issue'' were excluded.
-In such cases, the term ``log'' often did not mean a software log but could refer to, for example, forestry or a log generated through some other process than software (e.g., oil drilling).
+The table has separate columns for ``Scholar'' and ``Scholar 24-25''.
+The original data extraction was conducted early 2024; in 2025, we decided to extend the survey.
+At that point, the GS results had remarkably changed and, therefore, we decided to include the results from 2024 and the first half of 2025 separately.
+We made the same queries again but only picked the results from 2024 and 2025.
+This ensured the recent papers were not over-presented in the results and we did not have to re-do the whole process which potentially would have excluded some already included papers.